New

 Copy

-First we’ll construct a simple Redux store that responds to actions that change the state of tasks, in a file called lib/redux.js (intentionally kept simple):
+First, we’ll construct a simple Redux store that responds to actions that change the task's state in a file called store.js in the root of our project.

 Copy